I found an old Slashdot bookmark of mine, from mid-2010.

 Instead of paying for air-conditioning at some Pennsylvania warehouses, Amazon had just stationed paramedics outside to take the inevitably heat-stressed workers to the hospital.

-Since Amazon's IPO (NASDAQ: AMZN) in 1997, Jeff Bezos has led a publicly-traded retail company that is the chimera of profitless growth.
-After 16 years, Amazon has never paid any dividend (of consequence) to investors.
+chimera of profitless growth.
+After 16 years, Amazon has never paid any dividend (of consequence) to investors; however,

-- Amazon and Walmart exacerbated our new, low-wage economy
+- Amazon and Walmart have exacerbated our new, low-wage economy;

-- Jeff Bezos used Amazon's market share and dominance to devastate the publishing industry; and
+- Jeff Bezos used Amazon's market dominance to devastate the publishing industry and

-- more successfully than any other e-commerce entity, Amazon cultivated the "faster-cheaper-further" mindset that is eroding communities in the U.S.A., and everywhere else.
+- more successfully than any other e-commerce entity, Amazon cultivated a "faster-cheaper-further" mindset that is eroding communities.

-Further developmentsI overlooked this week's other major newspaper-relevant event.
-Jeff Bezos (formerly of hedge fund D.E.
-Shaw), was not the only billionaire to purchase a prominent media company.
+Further developmentsI overlooked this week's other major newspaper-related event.
+Jeff Bezos, formerly of hedge fund D.E.
+Shaw, was not the only billionaire to purchase a prominent media company.
 On 5 August 2013, John Henry purchased the Boston Globe for $70 million.
-John Henry is a prominent financier, especially well-known for his pioneering work in high frequency trading.
+John Henry is also a prominent financier, especially well-known for his pioneering work in high frequency trading.

-On 7 Aug 2013: New York Times "not for sale" Say Owners.
-However, the Koch Brothers declined to purchase The Tribune newspapers, a few weeks later.
+On 7 Aug 2013, New York Times "not for sale" Say Owners.
+The Koch Brothers decided not to purchase The Tribune newspapers a few weeks later.